Domalguda

+Etymology

+The neighborhood got its name from the Hindi word "Domal" meaning "two wrestlers".
+It is the place where there used to be two wrestlers.

 Connectivity

 Domalguda is well connected to most parts of Hyderabad by the Telangana State Road Transport Corporation.
 The neighborhood can also be accessed by Hyderabad's suburban railway system.
-The closest railway station to Domalguda is at Lakdikapul.
+The closest railway station to Domalguda is at vattakailaLakdikapul.